 Rocket League is free to play game.

 2. Gears of War 4

-Marcus re-Cog-nised Gears of War is a franchise with a pedigree, over the course of its existence spawning a few games, a few novels, and a few comic book…ahem, VISUAL novels.
-It’s latest incarnation, GoW4 takes place over two decades after the conclusion of the original trilogy, and even changes its protagonist to embrace the full “new generation vibe”.
-Don’t worry, though, grizzly muscleman Marcus Phoenix is still in it, but it’s his son that’s is the focus here.
+Gears of War is a franchise with a pedigree, over the course of its existence spawning a few games, a few novels, and a few visual novels.
+It’s latest incarnation, GoW4 takes place over two decades after the conclusion of the original trilogy, and introduces a new protagonist, Marcus Fenix’s son JD.
+Of course, JD isn’t alone and has his own group of friends, COG soldiers like himself.